 Why Arbitration is Bad for Consumers

-Posted on behalf of The Bell Law Firm, PLLC on Jun 16, 2016 in Nursing Home Information
+Posted on behalf of Stewart Bell, PLLC on Jun 16, 2016 in Nursing Home Information

 Arbitration is a form of dispute resolution that is not conducted in a courtroom.
 No judge presides, no jury weighs the issues at hand; it is a third-party or tribunal-based decision that determines the outcome of the dispute.
 The problem with arbitration is that it is enforced by businesses who benefit from the consumer waiving their right to a trial by jury.
 The language used within an arbitration clause can be so difficult for the average person to understand that they happily yield one basic Constitutional right without ever realizing it.